top of page

 The purpose of CTCC is to unite into one organization all the civic and charitable activities working for the welfare and improvement of Cranberry Township.

-CTCC Board of Directors: Bruce Mazzoni (President), Cindy Zonts (Vice President), Jerry Andree, Debbie Crum, Cindy Marzock, Conni Mazzoni, Karen Newpol, Kimberly Reuss, Roy Wagner
+CTCC Board of Directors: Jerry Andree (President) Bruce Mazzoni (Vice President), Debbie Crum, Cindy Marzock, Conni Mazzoni, Karen Newpol, Taylor O'Dair, Kimberly Reuss, Joe Taylor, Roy Wagner

 We Believe in our Four Pillars of Community: